iujisato/restaurant-system-api/README.md

 # Open Ristorant API

-This is a test application made in react.
+This is a test application made with rails api

 ### Installation
 1. Download and install `docker` and `docker-compose`.